chrisburnell/chrisburnell.com/_posts/2014-08-27-a-slice-of-heaven.md

 {% include codepen-embed.html slug="scyKF" height="350" %}

-One of the often underused but **powerful** utilities available in HTML is the relationship between an <code>input</code> element and its <code>label</code> element—you can even use multiple <code>label</code>s to control your <code>input</code> field.
+One of the often underused but **powerful** utilities available in HTML is the relationship between an `input` element and its `label` element—you can even use multiple `label`s to control your `input` field.
 This allows you a Javascript-free toggle, which you can use to show/hide elements, toggle styles, and more.

 {% include heading-anchor.html id="slip-n-slide-modal" title="Slip-n-slide Modal" %}